A Lifetime In Submarines And Isolation for Self-improvement during Quarantine

 - Metabolic Multiplier – volunteering to amplify metabolic insights

-- Low carb conferences – tinkering to fine tune my owner’s manual
+- Low carb conferences and events – tinkering to fine tune my owner’s manual

 - Chris Palmer MD – creating hope for integration disorder